 This briefing is usually intended to make sure that the safety of everyone (and the gorillas) is ensured.
 On your hike, you also get accompanied by an armed park ranger - to make sure everything goes according to plan.

-Since the gorilla group you will visit is habituated, they are used to seeing people on a regular basis and safe to be around.
+Since the gorilla group you will visit is habituated, they are used to seeing people on a regular basis and are safe to be around.
 They are not called "Gentle Giants" for no reason.

 Lastly, you have to remember that the gorillas are wild animals and no one can guarantee their actions.
 It is best to follow the guidelines of your ranger.